AuReMe/metage2metabo/docs/tutorial.rst

     These files are the same as the ones presented in the previous commands: metabolic networks reconstructions (Pathway Tools data, SBML), individual and collective scopes, minimal community selection.

+    ``m2m metacom`` runs the whole workflow except the reconstruction of metabolic networks.
+We advise to use this command to explore the metabolism of the microbial community when you already have metabolic networks.

 Including a host in the picture
 -------------------------------